EBIvariation/vcf-validator/README.md

 #### Compile

 In order to create the build scripts, please run `cmake` with your preferred generator.
-For instance, `cmake -G "Unix Makefiles"` will create Makefiles, and to build the binaries, you will need to run `make`.
+For instance, `cmake -G "Unix Makefiles" /path/to/CMakeLists.txt` will create Makefiles, and to build the binaries, you will need to run `make`.

 If the ODB libraries were not found during the build, please run `sudo updatedb && sudo ldconfig`.
 Also, if ODB has been installed in a non-default location, the option `-DEXT_LIB_PATH=/path/to/external/libraries/folder` must be also provided to the `cmake` command.